parrt/msds501/notes/planning.md

 then we get just a list of numbers and we're right back to the simple averaging problem from the last section.

+As before, we start designing a program by clearly describing our objective.
+In this case, we just have to tweak the objective so that it indicates we'd like to average the numbers in a file up to but not including the 999 sentinel.
+Next, we augment the sample input-output pairs to have 999, such as "1, 2, 999, 5, 4 → 1.5."

+Next up in the work plan, we design the program.
+The method of reuse tells us that somewhere in the program sequence we'll see a slice operation and the average computing operations we had from before.
+Using the method of "working backwards", we know that the slice must precede the averaging operations.
+The averaging operation consumes the result of slicing.

-In order to take the slice, however, we need to know where the 999 is in the list, which implies we need a "search for 999" operation preceding the slice.
-We can't assume the computer will magically know where the 999 is and that it is significant.
+Working backwards also tells us that we must search for the 999 sentinel in the list before the slice so the slice operation knows the bounds (range of desired elements).
+We can't assume the computer will magically know where the 999 is and that 999 is significant.
 Like teaching a child, we must plan out all necessary steps.
-We are making use of the "working backwards" approach to breakup a single complex operation into two suboperations: search for 999, slice out everything up to that position.
-This operation smacks of data cleanup, so let's make use of that position in the program outline.
-The rest of the plan is identical to the previous average plan:
+The search and slice operations smack of data cleanup, so let's put them in that position in the program outline.
+The rest of the plan is identical to the previous average work plan:

 <img src=images/rainfall-average-plan.png width=600>

+## Exercises

+### Noisy rainfall sensor data

 **Exercise**: How can we handle the situation where the rainfall sensor is noisy and can spuriously generate some negative numbers?
 What should we change in our program work plan?
 Hint: it helps to write out the sample input-output pairs.